Albano (footballer, born 1997)

-Albano Sehn Neto (born 9 June 1997), simply known as Albano, is a Brazilian footballer who plays as a midfielder for Remo, on loan from Goiás.
+Albano Sehn Neto (born 9 June 1997), simply known as Albano, is a Brazilian footballer who plays as a midfielder for Inter de Limeira.

 Club career

+Early career

 Born in São Miguel do Oeste, Santa Catarina, Albano was a Vila Nova youth graduate.
 After appearing with the first team in a friendly in 2015, he made his senior debut on 9 February 2017, coming on as a second-half substitute in a 2–1 Campeonato Goiano away win over Aparecidense.

 On 1 August 2017, after featuring rarely, Albano was loaned to Jataiense.
 He started the 2018 season on loan at Formosa, before moving to Trindade in July.